michaniets/french-childes/processing-childes.md

 ## Conclusion
 This script provides a versatile and extensible way to extract and annotate French CHILDES data.
 While some implementations remain rough (e.g., manual annotation rules), the tool is fully functional and provides a robust foundation for corpus-based morphosyntactic research.

-Let me know if you want this saved to a file or converted to PDF.